One Two Three... Infinity: Synopsis

-The 340-page book has four parts and eleven chapters.
-The parts are: 1 Playing with Numbers, 2 Space, time and Einstein, 3 Microcosmos, 4 Macrocosmos.
-In the preface the shortness of the last part is attributed to Gamow's previous books The Birth and Death of the Sun and Biography of the Earth.
+The 340-page book has four parts (marked I, II, III, and IV) and eleven chapters.
+In the preface, the shortness of the last part is attributed to the prior coverage in Gamow's previous books The Birth and Death of the Sun and Biography of the Earth.
 There are 128 illustrations that Gamow drew, "topologically transformed" from works by "numerous artists and illustrators", thanked by Gamow in the preface.
 A four-page index is included.

 In 1961 a new edition was published.
-In its preface Gamow says that by luck the 1947 edition was "written just after a number of important scientific advances", so that "relatively few changes and additions were necessary".
+In its preface, Gamow says that by luck the 1947 edition was "written just after a number of important scientific advances", so that "relatively few changes and additions were necessary".
 For example, Heinz Fraenkel-Conrat and Robley Williams separated tobacco mosaic virus into lifeless molecules and then recombined them into active virus.
 A 1965 edition speculated on assembly of a "man-made virus particle" (p.
 267).

+Part I: Playing with Numbers

-Part 1 is mainly concerned with expressing large numbers, Georg Cantor and infinity, and the imaginary unit.
+Part I is mainly concerned with expressing large numbers, Georg Cantor and infinity, and the imaginary unit.
 After disparaging the Roman numeral system for being limited to thousands (M), The Sand Reckoner system of myriads and octades is described.
 In terms of one-to-one correspondences, in the world of infinity "a part may be equal to the whole".
 Aleph number zero is described, with aleph one related to points in a plane, and aleph two to curves.
+(These latter associations are not true unless the generalized continuum hypothesis holds, which Gamow fails to mention.)
 As for prime numbers, the sieve of Eratosthenes is shown.
 The Fermat numbers are given and related to primes.
 Goldbach's conjecture is stated: "Every even number can be written as the sum to two primes."
 It was an epithet of Gerolamo Cardano that stuck: square roots of negative numbers are imaginary.
 The Argand diagram is displayed, and multiplication by i rotates the diagram counter-clockwise by a right angle.
 The study of complex numbers then deviates into treasure hunting.